Making your BIG Event session inclusive

 Please be mindful that not everyone is comfortable disclosing their access needs.
 Do not assume your audience doesn't include people with a disability or health condition because you haven't been made aware.
-It's crucial that we see EDI as a central part of our work, not as an add-on or after thought.
+It's crucial that we see EDI (equality, diversity and inclusion) as a central part of our work, not as an add-on or after thought.

 • Use the microphone provided; please ask if one is not present in the room.
 Mics are linked to the hearing loop systems and allow others to hear your voice clearly.

 • Face your audience when speaking and make sure not to cover your face or mouth as this may stop people who lip-read from understanding you.